UCLAdeepvision/CS163-Projects-2025Fall/_posts/2025-12-07-team28-camera-pose-estimation.md

 ![YOLO]({{ '/assets/images/team28/pose_estimation.PNG' | relative_url }})
 {: style="width: 600px; max-width: 100%;"}
 *Fig 1.
-Pose estimation formula* [1].
+Overview of camera pose estimation. * [1].

 ## Camera Pose Estimation Methods
-This is an overview of the camera pose methods that we are working on.
+Here is an overview of the three camera pose estimation methods that we are evaluating: COLMAP, VGGSfM, and ICP.

 ### COLMAP